 |Connect to||Domain controller to connect to.
 Can be any domain controller in the domain, or specific controllers.|

-Use the format ldap://hostname:port or ldaps://hostname:port.
+Use the format ldap://hostname_or_IPaddress:port or ldaps://hostname_or_IPaddress:port.
 The port is typically 389 for LDAP connections and 636 for LDAPS connections.
 For Active Directory multi-domain controller deployments, the port is typically 3268 for LDAP and 3269 for LDAPS.